jenkins-x/jx-community/sig-docs/meetings.md

 #### Agenda and Notes
   - Review action items from last week
+  - There was confusion last week on the purpose/goals of this SIG.
+Please take a look at the [README on the repo](https://github.com/jenkins-x/jx-community/tree/master/sig-docs).
+Do we want to add to that?
   - \<addme\>
   - 20 minutes triage on [jx-docs issues](https://github.com/jenkins-x/jx-docs/issues)
+  - Two of these meetings are recorded, but haven't been uploaded to YouTube.
+Do we want these on Jenkins X YouTube channel?
+Would it be better to have a link on README of repo to the recordings stored in Google Drive?

 #### Action Items
   - \<addme\>